 Growing in Missouri

-If you plan to grow weed in Missouri, the best way to do it is by staying small.
+If you plan to grow weed in Missouri, it is best to do so as a patient.
+Medical patients will be allowed to grow up to six flowering plants.
+Although this new rule was passed in 2018, it will take some time to go into effect.
+The state may not begin taking applications for patients until the summer of 2019.
+If you do not have a recommendation from a doctor, it is best to keep you grow very small.
 If you grow a lot of plants and you are caught, police may try and claim you are a drug dealer.
-That is the last thing you want – especially if you were just growing a little extra for saving up.
+That would be the last thing you want – especially if you were just growing a little extra for saving up.

 Since you, hopefully, are not going to grow a lot of plants, you should focus on growing plants with a high yield.
 This means, get some seeds that will grow into potent plants.
 If your weed is strong, you don’t have to be bothered with carrying a lot.
 Read this article about maximizing marijuana yields.